AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 **FUTURE MEMORY**
 You have already been here.
 Once per session, ask the GM for directions.
-Expect the answer to be as clear as your memories.
+Expect the answer to be as clear as your memory.

 **POCKET WORLD**
 You start with a portable non-phys server, housing a virtual reality where you store memories to connect the past and future of your life.
 Up to ten users can connect simultaneously.